haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 A `reconfiguration_freq` value of 1 means every during every reset we reconfigure.
 A `reconfiguration_freq` of `k` means every `k` resets we reconfigure.
 A `reconfiguration_freq` of 0 (the default) means we never reconfigure again.

 In general one use case of setting a positive `reconfiguration_freq` value is for when you want to simulate a task in parallel where each parallel environment is working with a different object/articulation and there are way more object variants than number of parallel environments.
-For machine learning / RL workflows, setting `reconfiguration_freq` to e.g. 10 ensures every 10 resets the objects being simulated on are randomized which can diversify the data collected for online training.
+For machine learning / RL workflows, setting `reconfiguration_freq` to e.g. 10 ensures every 10 resets the objects being simulated on are randomized which can diversify the data collected for online training while keeping simulation fast by reconfiguring infrequently.

 ## Episode Initialization / Randomization